MoveText

 Installation

-- Using Package Control, install “MoveText”
+Using Package Control, install “MoveText” or clone this repo in your packages folder.

 Commands